UX vs UI: Design, Differences, and Relationship

 - Responsive—Responsive can mean two things: fast and interactive.
 One, your interface has to be fast.
 Waiting for lagging pages can be frustrating to your users.
 Having a fast interface will boost the user experience.
 Two, your interface also has to be interactive.
 It should be communicating with your users and provide some form of feedback with each action that they make.
 How do they know when they clicked a button?
 Is there a loading page that should appear?
 Should a menu be displayed?
 Should they navigate to another page?
 These are things that should be considered.

-- Consistent—Old adage says ‘consistency is key’ and it still remains true.
-There should be a consistent style with how the content is presented: the layout, icons, images, text, etc. Consistent interfaces also allow users to gauge familiarity with your product.
+- Consistent—Old adage says ‘consistency is key and it still remains true.
+There should be a consistent style in how the content is presented: the layout, icons, images, text, etc. Consistent interfaces also allow users to gauge familiarity with your product.

 - Forgiving—There should be a fallback option for your users in instances that they make mistakes.
 For example, the user accidentally publishes a post.
 Is there an option to delete the post?
 Is there an option to edit it?
 Your interface has to be forgiving and proactive.
 Don’t go too hard on jargon, too.